 - 13 August 2010: The moratorium period ended.
 A hearing to consider an extension was held on 13 August 2010 at the District Court of Reykjavik. - 18 August 2010: The District Court of Reykjavik granted an extension of the moratorium until 24 November 2010 - 21 September 2010: A second follow-up creditors' meeting from 29 January 2010 and 18 May 2010 held by the Winding-up Committee. - 12 October 2010: Creditors' Report Update Meeting held by the ResCom in London. - 22 November 2010: With a ruling of the District Court of Reykjavik the Bank formally entered winding-up procedure.
 Icelandic law provides for automatic end of the moratorium period upon entering into winding-up procedure.
 The ResCom and Winding-up Committee jointly applied to the District Court of Reykjavik to formally recognise that the Bank is in a winding-up procedure to ensure the Bank enjoys the same protections from litigation, collection measures and other depletion of assets as it has had during the moratorium.
 After amendments made to the Act on Financial Undertakings on 22 April 2009 this change in legal status will not affect current operations of the Bank.
 The ResCom continues to operate under a winding-up proceedings with the same aim as before to maximise the value of assets.
 That may include waiting for the maturity of assets rather than disposing of them immediately.
-For further information on this insignificant difference in legal status see chapter 4 Legal status and the process going forward.
+For further information on this insignificant difference in legal status see chapter 4 Legal status and process going forward. - 3 December 2010: A third follow-up creditors' meeting from 29 January 2010, 18 May 2010 and 21 September 2010 held by the Winding-up Committee.